Geórgia Quental

 Geórgia Quental (23 April 1939 – 19 November 2022) was a Brazilian actress and model.

 Early life

 Geórgia Quental was born in Porto Alegre, but her family moved to Rio de Janeiro when she was a baby.

 Career

 Quental first worked as a model and in advertisements.
 She won the title of Miss Rio Grande do Norte in 1962.

-Quental made her television debut in 1959, appearing on Brazilian singer Cauby Peixoto's program on TV Continental.
+She made her television debut in 1959, appearing on Brazilian singer Cauby Peixoto's program on TV Continental.

-Geórgia Quental appeared in many prestigious Brazilian telenovelas, including TV Globo's "Sangue e Areia" (1967–1968), "A Grande Famiíia" (1972), and "Jogo da Vida" (1981).
+Quental appeared in many prestigious Brazilian telenovelas, including TV Globo's Sangue e Areia (1967–1968), A Grande Família (1972), and Jogo da Vida (1981).

-Quental appeared in twelve movies, including Copacabana Palace (1962), Boca de Ouro (1963) appearing with Jece Valadão, and Com as Calças na Mão with Carlo Mossy (1976).
+She acted in twelve films, including Copacabana Palace (1962), Boca de Ouro (1963) alongside Jece Valadão, and Com as Calças na Mão with Carlo Mossy (1976).

-Quental's final television appearance came in 1991's telenovela "Araponga".
+Her final television appearance was in the 1991 telenovela Araponga.

 Personal life and death

-Quental died on 19 November 2022, at the age of 83.
+Geórgia Quental died on 19 November 2022, at the age of 83.